Guiding our clients with honesty and compassion through a difficult time is what drives everyone at Epstein Family Law.

 Avoiding these common mistakes can enhance your chances of achieving a fair and adequate alimony arrangement that supports your transition to life after divorce.

-Contact Our Dallas Alimony Attorney Today
+Contact Our Dallas Spousal Support Attorney Today

 How Long Does Alimony Last in Texas?

-- Less than 10 years: Alimony is typically not awarded unless the requesting spouse can show a disability or other exceptional need.
+- Less than 10 Years: Alimony is typically not awarded unless the requesting spouse can show a disability or other exceptional need.

-- 10 to 20 years: Alimony may last up to 5 years.
+- 10 to 20 Years: Alimony may last up to 5 years.

-- More than 20 years: Alimony can last up to 7 years, depending on the specifics of the case.
+- More than 20 Years: Alimony can last up to 7 years, depending on the specifics of the case.

 It's important to note that these timeframes apply to post-divorce spousal maintenance (the legal term for alimony).
 Courts will also consider changes in circumstances, such as the receiving spouse’s ability to support themselves, when deciding whether to end or modify the alimony arrangement.

-What is the Average Alimony Allowance in Texas?
+What Is the Average Alimony Allowance in Texas?

 The amount of alimony awarded in Texas can vary greatly depending on the specific circumstances of the case.
-Texas does not have a fixed formula for calculating alimony, so the court takes several factors into account, including the length of the marriage, the financial needs and ability to pay of each spouse, the spouse's earning capacity, and any other relevant circumstances.
+Texas does not have a fixed formula for calculating alimony, so the court takes several factors into account, including the length of the marriage, the financial needs, and the ability to pay of each spouse, the spouse's earning capacity, and any other relevant circumstances.
 That said, Texas limits spousal support to the lesser of $5,000 per month or 20% of the paying spouse’s average monthly gross income.

 What Disqualifies You From Alimony in Texas?